CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 # Local Inference Models

-Last updated: 2026-07-20
+Last updated: 2026-08-01

 ## Safety Scope

-All catalog models and generated reports are for research use only.
+All catalogue models and generated reports are for research use only.
 They are not clinically approved, and every draft requires independent review, clinical correlation, and verification by qualified personnel.

-## Catalog Contract
+## Catalogue Contract

-`GET /api/inference/models` lists curated model references, provider status, local availability, input semantics, capabilities, and revisions.
-The catalog combines entries from `settings/inference_models.json` with XREPORT checkpoints discovered under the checkpoints resource directory.
-XREPORT never automatically pulls or downloads model weights.
-Generation accepts `model_ref`, `generation_profile`, `clinical_context`, and image uploads.
+`GET /api/inference/models` lists curated model references, provider status, local availability, input semantics, explicit output sections, processor metadata, and pinned revisions.
+The catalogue combines `settings/inference_models.json` with XREPORT checkpoints discovered under the checkpoints resource directory.
+XREPORT never downloads weights automatically.

-The supported provider prefixes are `xreport:`, `ollama:`, and `huggingface:`.
-XREPORT checkpoints support independent images (up to 16 per request); the curated Ollama and Hugging Face entries currently support one image per request.
-The service also enforces a 64 MiB total image-payload limit.
+The normal external path is one embedded Hugging Face Transformers provider.
+It does not require Ollama, llama.cpp, vLLM, or a separate model server.
+The service keeps one embedded model loaded at a time and unloads it before switching revisions.

-## Ollama
+The supported provider prefixes are `xreport:` and `huggingface:`.
+XREPORT checkpoints support up to 16 independent current images and retain their trained BEiT `224×224×3` preprocessing.
+Each external catalogue entry declares its own current-image limit and processor contract.

-- XREPORT checks the configured loopback runtime through `/api/tags`.
+## Embedded Hugging Face Transformers

-- Generation uses `/api/chat`, base64 image content, explicit timeouts, and the configured keep-alive value.
+- Every entry declares a repository, exact 40-character commit revision, model loader, processor loader, adapter, dtype, quantization policy, prompt profile, output sections, and capability flags.
-- Only curated, already installed model references can run.
+- The runtime uses `local_files_only=true`; it never resolves mutable refs or downloads weights during catalogue reads or generation.
-- The current curated Ollama models accept one image per request.
+- `trust_remote_code=true` is accepted only for an individually approved, revision-pinned manifest entry.

-## Hugging Face MedGemma
+- Uploaded images are decoded with EXIF orientation applied, converted to RGB when needed, and passed to the selected processor at their original decoded resolution.
+The processor owns resizing, padding, cropping, rescaling, and normalization.

-- Repository: `google/medgemma-1.5-4b-it`.
+- Inference metadata records each image's original width and height plus the processed tensor dimensions returned by the processor.
-- Access terms must be accepted and the snapshot cached outside XREPORT before use.
+- The catalogue does not mark a candidate `ready` until a real chest X-ray has produced non-empty, clinically structured report text.
+The MedGemma entry remains a candidate until that validation is recorded in the manifest.

-- Set `XREPORT_HF_CACHE_DIR` to the existing cache root.
+### MedGemma 1.5 4B

-- Set `XREPORT_HF_MEDGEMMA_REVISION` to the exact 40-character cached commit.
+Repository: `google/medgemma-1.5-4b-it`.

-- XREPORT uses `local_files_only=True`, `trust_remote_code=False`, and no network fallback.
+Access requires acceptance of the Health AI Developer Foundation terms of use.
+The terms are shown in the model catalogue.
+Set `HF_CACHE_DIR` to the existing local cache root.
+The pinned revision is maintained in `settings/inference_models.json`, not in environment configuration.

-- The runtime keeps at most one Hugging Face model loaded, uses `torch.inference_mode()`, and releases model memory when switching.
+MedGemma is validated primarily for single-image tasks in this integration, so its current-image limit remains one and its output contract explicitly includes Findings and Impression.
+XReport does not synthesize or relabel sections for models whose manifest does not provide them.

-- MedGemma requests accept exactly one image.
+## Custom XREPORT checkpoint

-If the revision is missing, mutable, or absent from the cache, the catalog reports the model as unavailable rather than attempting a download.
+The custom XReport checkpoint is a separate Keras report generator.
+Its image path uses `BeitXRayImageEncoder` with the `microsoft/beit-base-patch16-224` encoder contract and deterministic 224-pixel preprocessing.
+This fixed path must remain unchanged unless the model is retrained.